DIY Psychedelics: Why Grow and Prepare Your Own Plant Medicine

 Jerry Toth

-Cacao farmer, rainforest conservationist, chocolate entrepreneur, and metaphysical explorer based in Ecuador.
+Professional rainforest conservationist, cacao farmer, chocolate entrepreneur, and metaphysical explorer based in Ecuador.